 Jury finds defendants guilty of terrorism-related charges in attack on Prairieland ICE detention center

-The verdicts come as nine defendants stood accused in the alleged July 4, 2025, plot targeting the Prairieland ICE detention center in Alvarado, following weeks of testimony from investigators, law enforcement, and cooperating witnesses.
+The verdicts came as nine defendants stood accused in the July 4, 2025, plot targeting the Prairieland ICE detention center in Alvarado, Texas, following weeks of testimony from investigators, law enforcement, and cooperating witnesses.

 Prosecutors said that the group launched a premeditated terror attack on the Prairieland detention center inspired by antifa ideology, by setting off fireworks, vandalizing property, and shooting at police officers who responded.
 One officer was struck in the neck with a bullet and survived.